 If you're new to Azure SQL Managed Instance, check out the Azure SQL Managed Instance video from our in-depth Azure SQL video series:

 For a list of regions where SQL Managed Instance is currently available, see Supported regions.

 The following diagram outlines key features of SQL Managed Instance:

 Azure SQL Managed Instance is designed for customers looking to migrate a large number of apps from an on-premises or IaaS, self-built, or ISV provided environment to a fully managed PaaS cloud environment, with as low a migration effort as possible.
 Using the fully automated Azure Data Migration Service, customers can lift and shift their existing SQL Server instance to SQL Managed Instance, which offers compatibility with SQL Server and complete isolation of customer instances with native VNet support.
+For more information on migration options and tools, see Migration overview: SQL Server to Azure SQL Managed Instance.
 With Software Assurance, you can exchange your existing licenses for discounted rates on SQL Managed Instance using the Azure Hybrid Benefit for SQL Server.
 SQL Managed Instance is the best migration destination in the cloud for SQL Server instances that require high security and a rich programmability surface.

 Key features and capabilities